LamininSolutions/mfsql-connector/source/procedures/spMFUpdateTable.rst

 ==========  =========  ========================================================
 Date        Author     Description
 ----------  ---------  --------------------------------------------------------
-2020-11-28  LC         Improve collection of property ids 2020-11-28  LC         Resolve issue when fail message 2020-11-24  LC         New functionality to deal with changing of classes
+2021-01-31  LC         Fix bug on insert new into audithistory 2020-11-28  LC         Improve collection of property ids 2020-11-28  LC         Resolve issue when fail message 2020-11-24  LC         New functionality to deal with changing of classes